 - low potassium levels

-- hypoventilation (slowed breathing and decreased CO2 elimination)
+- hypoventilation, which involves slowed breathing and decreased CO2 elimination

-If your doctor finds a CO2 imbalance suggesting acidosis or alkalosis, he or she will look into the cause of this imbalance and treat appropriately.
-Because the causes vary dramatically, treatment could mean anything from lifestyle changes to medications to surgery.
+If your doctor finds a CO2 imbalance suggesting acidosis or alkalosis, they will look into the cause of this imbalance and treat it appropriately.
+Because the causes vary, treatment could mean anything from lifestyle changes to medications to surgery.